Canmore, Alberta

 Canmore is a town in Alberta, Canada, located approximately 81 km west of Calgary near the southeast boundary of Banff National Park.
 It is located in the Bow Valley within Alberta's Rocky Mountains.
 The town shares a border with Kananaskis Country to the west and south and the Municipal District of Bighorn No. 8 to the north and east.
-With a population of 14,798 in 2020, Canmore is the ninth-largest town in Alberta.
+With a population of 17,036 in 2023, Canmore is the fifth-largest town in Alberta.

 History

 Canmore was officially named in 1884 by Canadian Pacific Railway director Donald A. Smith (later 1st Baron Strathcona and Mount Royal).
 It was named after Malcolm III of Scotland who was also nicknamed Canmore.
-Canmore is Gaelic for "Big Chief".
+The name Canmore originates from the Gaelic ceann mòr, meaning "Big Chief".

 In 1886, Queen Victoria granted a coal mining charter to the town, and the No. 1 mine was opened in 1887.

-By the 1890s, a North-West Mounted Police barrack had been instated on Main Street, but it was vacated in 1927.
+By the 1890s, a North-West Mounted Police barrack had been instated on Main Street, however, it was vacated in 1927.
 The building was restored in 1989 and it is under the care of the Canmore Museum and Geoscience Centre.

 The coal mining industry in Canmore boomed well into the 20th century.
 In 1965, with a population of 2,000, Canmore was incorporated as a town.
-By the 1970s the market for coal was diminished, and in 1979 Canmore Mines Ltd. ceased operations.
+By the 1970s, the market for coal was diminished, and in 1979 Canmore Mines Ltd. ceased operations.
 As a result of safety and reclamation policies instigated by the province of Alberta, all but a few mining structures were demolished in the following year; only the lamp house and a few mine entrances remain today.

 Canmore's economic future seemed dismal until the announcement in the early 1980s that Calgary would be hosting the 1988 Winter Olympics, and that Canmore would play host to the Nordic events.
 This resulted in an increase in tourism, and Canmore began to develop into the recreational tourist destination it is today.

 The Canmore Hotel was built in 1890 on the main street.
 In 2015, the building received a heritage designation and was being renovated to restore it.
 The hotel celebrated its 120th anniversary in October 2010.

+Canmore is known by the Nakoda people as Chuwapchipchiyan Kude Bi.
+Applications requesting that this be made an official name have thus far been unsuccessful.